mickvangelderen/clustered-light-shading/CLS.md

 3. How can you do light assignment on the GPU?
 3. Any ideas on how to compute the min/max per layer on the GPU efficiently?
 4. How do I make u16 integers work on the GPU?

+## Variations

+### Clustering

+1. Clustered orthographic
+2. Clustered layered frustrum bounded orthographic
+3. Clustered layered fragment bounded orthograhpic
+4. Tiled

+### Light assignment

+CPU: for each light, for each cluster
+CPU: for each cluster, for each light
+GPU: for each light, for each cluster?
+GPU: for each cluster, for each light (markus did this with bounding volume hierarchy)?

+## Metrics
+1. cluster count
+2. cluster dimension computation time
+3. light assignment count, time
+4. shading operation count, time
+5. acceleration data structure bytes

+## Light density and radii vs cluster size

+What is the optimal cluster size?
+What are we trying to achieve?

+We only want to iterate over the lightsk